LarsShaq/GANs/README.md

 ### Improved Precision and Recall Metric for AssessingGenerative Models -2019
 Improved metric based on comparing images in feature space.
 Realness score.
 Could be interesing for evaluating the quality of images.
+### A Style-Based Generator Architecture for Generative Adversarial Networks -2019
+use different architecture for G to achieve state of the art results.
+Instead of feeding a noise vecotr as the inout, they learn a constant vector.
+This then goes through some affine transfromation and goes into different layers of G. Also noise is added to different layers of G. Didnt read the details.

 ### Attribute-Guided  Sketch  Generation
 Not that useful on first glance